JakobBruenker/ChatGPT-for-bash/README.md

 ================

-This repository provides a script which allows you to send natural language descriptions to ChatGPT, and have it generate bash commands for you.
+This repository provides a script which allows you to send natural language descriptions to ChatGPT, and have it generate bash (or zsh) commands for you.

 Example: